virnarula/open_vins/ReadMe.md

 **Part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.
-For instructions on how to use OpenVINS for ILLIXR see the ILLIXR_INSTRUCTIONS.MD**
+For instructions on how to use OpenVINS for ILLIXR, see ILLIXR_INSTRUCTIONS.MD**

 # Open VINS